 LUX: What made you decide on a career centred on addressing inequalities and social justice?

-NINA HOAS: I am Swedish, born in Sweden but when I was growing-up my family moved around a lot, to Latin America and Asia, living in places like Bangkok and Thailand for seven years.
-So I grew-up in a family that was not afraid of being out in different communities or sharing their experiences and being with different cultures.
-Every year from when I was one year old we would go to Kenya to stay with my godparents who lived in Nairobi and had a family house outside Mombasa.
-We were put in the local school for a few weeks where where my aunt was a Swedish teacher, and in the weekends we would visit the safari and conservation areas.
-That Kenya experience was really ingrained in me, I was so aware of the environment, nature, biodiversity, and most of all aware of the contrasts.
+NINA HOAS: I am Swedish, but when I was growing up my family moved and travelled around a lot, from Latin America to Asia, and I had the opportunity to live in places like Bangkok in Thailand where my family was for seven years.
+So I grew up in a family that was not afraid of being in different communities or sharing their experiences and being with different cultures.
+Every year from when I was one year old we would go to Kenya to stay with my godparents who lived in Nairobi and had a holiday home outside Mombasa.
+We would go to the Swedish school for a few weeks where my aunt was a teacher, and visit the nature conservation areas.
+Those experiences in Kenya really shaped my awareness of the socio-economic contrasts to my own home in Sweden as well as of course nature and biodiversity.

 LUX: What did that perspective teach you about privilege and shape your ambition?

-NH: That family beach house on the coast outside of Mombasa was a different world to Sweden, with our housekeepers Kasongo and Yomo living a long bike ride away, in a mud hut, in a tiny village with no running water or electricity.
+NH: That holiday home outside of Mombasa was a different world to Sweden, with the housekeepers Kasongo and Yomo living a long bike ride away, in a mud hut, in a tiny village with no running water or electricity.
 Every year our family would visit and see their kids growing up.
 Back in the day we only thought in terms of charitable giving, not the empowerment approach we promote today.
 Donating clothes and food to their extended family was my first real experience of doing good.
-Schooling and education was not taken for granted either and all that shaped me.
-My godparents lived in Nairobi and were part of the whole UN community there, so I knew quite a bit about the UN and decided that is what I wanted to do.
-So I studied political science, then my first scholarship was with Sida, Sweden’s development agency.
-After graduating, I interned in Kenya with an NGO, then worked with UNICEF with refugees in West Africa then set on the path to UN.
+Schooling and education was not taken for granted for these children either, and all those experiences formed my career path.
+My godparents lived in Nairobi and were part of the United Nations (UN) community there, so I knew quite a bit about the UN and decided that was what I wanted to do.
+I therefore studied political science, and received a scholarship by SIDA, Sweden’s development agency, to make a MinorField Study in a refugee camp in West Africa for my Master’s degree.
+But already before University, I had interned in Kenya with an NGO and UNICEF which coupled with my studies set me on the path to a UN career.

 LUX: What for you is ‘doing good, well’?